How to Show/List Tables in a SQL Server Database

-Database developers and administrators have to monitor the condition of databases, inclusive of all associated objects and processes.
+Database developers and administrators have to monitor the condition of databases, including all associated objects and processes.
 Often, routine tasks such as database design, performance tuning, and security maintenance require the ability to view the list of tables within a particular database.
 Hence, database professionals search for reliable and efficient ways to accomplish this task accurately.

 Catalog views

-Use sys.tables to list tables
+How to list tables using sys.tables

 SELECT